Your workforce is already neurodiverse. We make sure your systems know it.

 How we support education settings

-Designing learning, assessment and communication that works for all learners.
+Designing learning, assessment and communication that works for a wide range of learners.

-Helping young people understand their minds, build self-belief and navigate next steps.
+Helping young people understand how their minds work, build self-belief and navigate next steps.

-Supporting nervous system health for learners and staff.
+Supporting nervous system health for learners and staff, reducing burnout and escalation.

-Embedding inclusive practice into culture, strategy and everyday decision-making.
+Embedding inclusive thinking into strategy, estates decisions and everyday leadership.

 Each element can stand alone or form part of a longer-term inclusion pathway.